winni4eva/crypto/README.md

-## React / Laravel - Blockhain Wallet Management App
+## Vue / Laravel - Blockhain Wallet Management App
 A simple application that helps you manage your crypto currency wallets using Bitgo

 ## Setup